-Mérida is not as widely known as Tulum, Playa del Carmen, Cabo San Lucas, Cancun, or Acapulco so you might be wondering where is Mérida Mexico on the map?
-This article provides the information that you need for your next visit.
+Mérida is not as widely known as Tulum, Playa del Carmen, Cabo San Lucas, Cancun, or Puerta Vallarta so you might be wondering where is Mérida Mexico on the map?
+This article tells you exactly where Mérida is located and all that you need for your next visit.

 - 1 Mérida is in the Yucatan Peninsula